 Covid 19 statement

 The COVID-19 outbreak has changed many things about the way we live and work, but I’m still here to support my clients in this challenging time.
-A lot of my work is being done remotely but, in accordance with the Government guidelines, and as our profession is listed as an essential service and I am able to maintain a 2+mt distance, for most of 2020 I was able to hold face to face sessions in my office in Sandymount, Cobh.
+Over the past year much of my work has been done remotely but, in accordance with the Government guidelines and as our profession is listed as an essential service and I am able to maintain a 2+mt distance, for most of 2020 I was able to hold face to face sessions in my office in Sandymount, Cobh.
 However during the current strict Level 5 lockdown I have suspended face to face sessions.
 Once the figures improve significantly and the restrictions are lifted I hope to return to in person sessions - I will be very cautious and make an informed decision taking into account that the new variants are more easily transmitted.

 I am following the latest public health advice and implementing measures to mitigate the risk of COVID-19 infection.
 In my office in Cobh clients have access to a bathroom and all clients are requested to wash and sanitise hands before and after each appointment.
-Hot water, soap, hand sanitiser and individual towels to dry your hands are provided.
+Hot water, soap, hand sanitiser and individual towels to dry hands are provided.
 Clients are not required to wear masks in session however are required to wear a mask when entering the building (which is a public building) and in the waiting areas - masks can be removed once in my office.
 The distance between my client and me is in excess of 2mts.
-All surfaces (chair, door handles, taps, banisters) between sessions and I have an air-purifier (with a HEPA filter) operating in my room during sessions and I ventilate the room between sessions.
+All surfaces (chair, door handles, taps, banisters) are sanitised between sessions.
+I have a HEPA filter air-purifier operating in my room during sessions and I ventilate the room between sessions.
 I have discontinued working from my office in Cork city as I'm not confident that I can implement these measures in that location.

 If you are an existing client and would like to schedule an appointment please make contact.
 My online sessions are held on Zoom and password protected.